-Recent research on the brain indicates that birth to three years are the most important years in a child's development.
-As parents, our goal is to do everything we can to improve the lives of our children.
-We read books for parents of infants and toddlers, research various topics, provide social interaction, and ask a lot of questions because we know that early child development during the first five years of life is critical.
-One of the issues that become so important in parenting is the physical and cognitive development of our child.
+Recent research on the brain has revealed that the first three years of a child's life are the most important for their development.
+As parents, we strive to do everything we can to ensure our children have the best start in life.
+We read books, research topics, provide social interaction, and ask questions to ensure our child development is on track.
+One of the most important aspects of parenting is understanding the physical and cognitive development of our child.

 Although no two children develop exactly on the same timeline, there are certain sensitive periods when major developmental milestones are reached.
 The most critical stage of development and learning is from birth to five years old.
 During this time, children's brains develop in bursts called critical periods.
 The first occurs around the age of two and the second occurs during adolescence.

 At the beginning of these periods, the number of connections (synapses) between brain cells (neurons) doubles.
 This means that two-year-olds have twice as many synapses as adults, allowing them to learn faster than at any other time in life.
 Children reach milestones in the way they play, learn, talk, behave, and move (such as crawling, walking, or jumping).
 Playing is an important part of learning for children as it gives them the opportunity to explore, observe, experiment, and solve problems.